svobtom/onedata4sci/docs/source/labs/oneprovider.rst

 At first is needed to install Docker subsystem.
 Installation steps depends on your operating system.
 Installation instruction you can find at official documentation (https://docs.docker.com/get-docker).
 After installation may be needed to add your user to group which has access to Docker.

 .. code:: bash
    # create group docker (might not be necessary)
    sudo groupadd docker
    # add user defined in variable $USER to group docker
    sudo usermod -aG docker $USER

-Next you need to get tool Docker compose.
-Steps for your architecture are described at https://docs.docker.com/compose/install

 Prepare environment for Oneprovider
 -----------------------------------
-Following script-like text was created from Onedata documentation.
-Go through the script command by command and execute commands that you see are appropriate for your case.
+Following script was created from Onedata documentation.
+It is recommended to set up the host environment as is described in the script.
+But no all changes of the predifined variables are necessary.
+For testing or running Oneprovider with low demands you can skip the script.

 .. code:: bash